dushomu/english-pos-tagger/README.md

 This project implements and compares several **Part-of-Speech (POS) taggers** in Python using the [NLTK](https://www.nltk.org/) library.

+This Project Originally developed between May 2024 and July 2024; uploaded to GitHub in November 2025.

 The models are trained and evaluated on **two English corpora**:

 1. **Brown Corpus (news category)** – classic POS-tagged corpus.